Run For A Reason

 Javier: “What you want to achieve and what you want to do depends on your will to do it”.
 Relating this important lesson to his upcoming ‘O’ Level examination, Javier is emboldened to put in his very best into his studies as only his will is in the way of reaching his finish line.

-And reaching the finish line at the upcoming Standard Chartered Marathon will be Morning Star’s staff and volunteers who will run to raise funds for the kids at NOVA.
+And reaching the finish line at the upcoming Standard Chartered Marathon will be Morning Star’s staff and volunteers who will run to raise funds for the kids at the NOVA Learning Intervention Programme.
 An annual fundraising event, they hope to inspire many who will come forward to donate to a good cause.